HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### ld.so

-The file `/etc/ld.so.conf` indicates **where are loaded the configurations files from**.
+The file `/etc/ld.so.conf` indicates **where the loaded configurations files are from**.
 Typically, this file contains the following path: `include /etc/ld.so.conf.d/*.conf`

 That means that the configuration files from `/etc/ld.so.conf.d/*.conf` will be read.
-This configuration files **points to another folders** where **libraries** are going to be **searched** for.
+This configuration files **points to other folders** where **libraries** are going to be **searched** for.
 For example, the content of `/etc/ld.so.conf.d/libc.conf` is `/usr/local/lib`. **This means that the system will search for libraries inside `/usr/local/lib`**.

-If for some reason **a user has write permissions** on any of the paths indicated: `/etc/ld.so.conf`, `/etc/ld.so.conf.d/`, any file inside `/etc/ld.so.conf.d/` or any folder indicated inside any config file inside `/etc/ld.so.conf.d/*.conf` he may be able to escalate privileges.\
+If for some reason **a user has write permissions** on any of the paths indicated: `/etc/ld.so.conf`, `/etc/ld.so.conf.d/`, any file inside `/etc/ld.so.conf.d/` or any folder within the config file inside `/etc/ld.so.conf.d/*.conf` he may be able to escalate privileges.\
-Take a look about **how to exploit this misconfiguration** in the following page:
+Take a look at **how to exploit this misconfiguration** in the following page:

 {% content-ref url="ld.so.conf-example.md" %}
 [ld.so.conf-example.md](ld.so.conf-example.md)